CanWang-BJTU/PileAnalysis/README.md

 The embedded segment is then divided into two layers:

 <div align="center">
-> **Note:** By default, the program applies the loads to the bottom of the pile cap.
-If the thickness needs to be considered, the user must manually simplify and transfer the loads.

 | Segment | Layer Thickness H (m) | Diameter D (m) | m Value (kN/m^4) | Internal Friction Angle φ | Subdivision Count N |
 |---|---:|---:|---:|---:|---:|